MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaceobjects.md

 # Surface Objects (WEMs){#WEMs}
 ## Introduction
-In MeVisLab it is possible to create, visualize, process, and manipulate surface objects, also known as polygon meshes.
+In MeVisLab, it is possible to create, visualize, process, and manipulate surface objects, also known as polygon meshes.
 Here, we call surface objects *Winged Edge Mesh*, in short WEM.
 In this chapter you will get an introduction into WEMs.
 In addition, you will find examples on how to work with WEMs.
 For more information on WEMs, take a look at the {{< docuLinks "/Resources/Documentation/Publish/SDK/ToolBoxReference/WEMDataStructure.html" "MeVisLab Toolbox Reference" >}}.
 If you like to know which WEM formats can be imported into MeVisLab, take a look at the *assimp* documentation [here](https://github.com/assimp/assimp).

 [//]: <> (MVL-653)